Agility training for dogs of a minimum of 12 calendar months of age.

 Contact us for more details.

-Agility training takes place on Tuesday evenings at Mount Pleasant Equine Centre (part of Shuttleworth College), Old Warden, Bedfordshire.
+Agility training takes place on Tuesday evenings at Shuttleworth College Equine Centre, Old Warden, Bedfordshire.

 - We train at an indoor venue (although it isn't heated, so wrap up warm in winter!).

 - Please do not let your dog run off lead on the paths and in the woodland around the centre; rat poison is in use in the area.
 Keep it on a lead at all times except when you are working your dog.